Jacques-Émile Blanche: Early life

 Portrait of Jacques-Émile Blanche, John Singer Sargent, c.
 1886.

-Blanche, an only child, was born in Paris in the 16eme and received his education at the prestigious Lycée Condorcet.
+Blanche was born in the 16th arrondissement of Paris on January 1, 1861 and received his education at the prestigious Lycée Condorcet.
 His father, whose name he shared, was a successful psychiatrist who ran a fashionable clinic on the heights of Montmartre, and he was brought up in the rich Parisian neighborhood of Passy in a house that had belonged to the Princesse de Lamballe.
 As he grew up, he encountered many remarkable artists.
 His father's drawing room was frequented by many of the Parisian celebrities in literature and the arts — including Jules Michelet, Charles Renouvier, Hector Berlioz, Camille Corot, Louis Français, and numerous others.
 At Dr. Blanche's house there were regular Saturday meetings devoted either to some artistic performance or to conversation about aesthetic or literary subjects.
 Some of Berlioz's Les Troyens was first sung by Anne Charton-Demeur for guests of Dr. Blanche.